Megabit/Blazorise/docs/_docs/meta/roadmap.md

 ---
 title: "Roadmap"
 permalink: /docs/roadmap/
-excerpt: "Blazorise roadmap and planning."
+excerpt: "New features and components are constantly being developed for Blazorise and here you can see some of the long-term plans."
 toc: true
 toc_label: "On this page"
 ---